ap0calypse/jarvis/README.md

 Agents, as in the list above, can be written and included very easily.
 Each agent is an own process, jarvis just forks and execs.

+The following perl modules need to be installed:

+* perl-proc-processtable
+* perl-filesys-df
+* perl-file-tail

 *IMPORTANT*
 ===========